The program is taking shape! It includes…

 TNOC Festival pushes boundaries to radically imagine our cities for the future.
 A virtual festival that spans 5 days with programming across all regional time zones and provided in multiple languages.
 TNOC Festival offers us the ability to truly connect local place and ideas on a global scale for a much broader perspective and participation than any one physical meeting in any one city could ever have achieved.
 The TNOC festival will take place from 22-26 February 2021.

-The TNOC Festival is a production of The Nature of Cities.
+The TNOC Festival is a production of The Nature of Cities, with deep appreciation for all of our sponsors:

 TNOC Festival Follows the Sun